What to Do With a Windfall

 It doesn't matter where the funds came from: pausing for breath is nearly always a wise idea.

 Sometimes funds that may come to us all at once (or easily, if it was a lotto win!) are the easiest to let slip through our fingers.
-After a flood of wealth, it can be tempting to make illogical decisions.
-This means it’s tempting to spend it all on things you don’t need, or spend it trying to impress others.
+After a flood of wealth, it can be tempting to make emotional decisions.
+This means it’s tempting to spend it all on things you don’t need or spend it trying to impress others.

 Truly wealthy people have often learned many things the hard way, so they won't make common mistakes of "new money", which could include: